sumnow/markdown-formatter/README.md

 The default is not formatted.
 If `codeAreaToBlock` is any language name, such as `js` or `go`, it will be converted into a code block and then formatted.

 ![img](./images/example-code_area.gif)

+**Tips: blank lines in the code area should also start with 4 spaces.**

 ## Config